davidandradeduarte/learn-go-with-tests/NOTES.md

 at the time of writing, go supports any type (similar to the generic type) with the type `interface {}` (empty interface). cons: we lose type safety

 `sync.Mutex` zero value is an unlocked mutex

+Go provides a templating engine with `text/template` and `html/template`, very similar to [Mustache](https://mustache.github.io/) syntax.

+We can embed files (e.g. templates) in a go executable using the `embed` package and its annotations.

+channels are nil until we initialize them with `make`

+When reading from a closed channel we get the default channel type value (e.g reading from a closed `chan int` will return 0)